wkantaros/aggregated-liquidity-prediction-markets/README.md

 ### 1) outcome-based oracles

 This has been solved for.
-Optimistic oracles like UMA can provide cost-effective solutions for determining results of on-chain markets, and has been seen in production in productions such as Polymarket
+Optimistic oracles like UMA can provide cost-effective solutions for determining results of on-chain markets, and has been seen in production in applications such as Polymarket

 ### 2) determining spreads / payouts